We Worship Together

 LARGE PRINT BULLETINS are available, please ask an usher.

-Men’s Bible Study Wednesdays, at 6 am in Room 205 and at 6:15 pm in Room 205.
+Men’s Bible Study Wednesdays, at 6 am in Room 205.
 Everyone welcome!
-The new series is called “Fight”.
+The new series is the Book of Acts.

 ALTAR FOUNDATION 2019 SUSTAINING MEMBERS